 A dog crying at night is never nice to experience.
-Not only do we lose sleep but we also feel sorry for the animal.
+Not only do we lose sleep at night but we also feel sorry for the animal.
 Learn why your dog cries at night and what you can do to quieten her down.

 - Separation anxiety: some dogs do not like to be separated from their owners; others do not like to be separated from everyone else.
 To be isolated goes against the dog’s nature.

 - Noises at night will disturb a dog and make her cry.
-If she can hear sounds outside she may also be exhibiting her protective nature.
+If she can hear sounds outside, she may also be exhibiting her protective nature.

 - Old dogs may be in pain when they lie down but they may also be incontinent.
 Old dogs with dementia can become scared of the dark and of being alone.

 How to treat a dog that cries at night?